madnesspie/obm/docs/readme.rst

 Is OBM production ready?
 ====================================================
-The project is now under active development.
+The project is now under active development and it haven't reached the stable API yet.
 Use at your own risk and lock dependency version on minore.

 Contributing
 ============